Nearshore Software Development

 Frequently Asked Questions (FAQ) About Nearshore Software Development

-What is nearshore software development?
+What is nearshore software development or nearshore development?

 There are skilled, well-educated software developers throughout the world, and advantages to having them as remote members of team are many, including access to skilled labor that’s not easily available locally and cost savings.
 Geography can add advantages or disadvantages, such as easy 24/7 coverage for IT support, or the difficulty of communicating with a team halfway around the world.
 Nearshore software development combines the best of international software development teams with the advantages of local geography such as Central America for US Companies, or Eastern Europe for Western European companies.
 When resources are accessed through a provider who hires in the destination country and contracts with clients using a domestic presence, adding nearshore software development resources can be simple and effective.